-Successful candidates will be provided with office and lab space for 8-10 people.
+Successful candidates will be provided with office and lab space for 8-10 people, as well as staff support, seed funding, mentoring to obtain a tenured position at CNRS.
 They will benefit from a collaborative scientific environment, with access to in-house state-of-the art technological facilities, including photonic and electron microscopy, a computer cluster for large data analysis and simulation, and animal facilities housing bees, Drosophila, zebrafish, Xenopus and mice.
 Deep sequencing and proteomics facilities can be accessed in nearby institutes.

-Outstanding candidates, of any nationality at early-career stage, are expected to develop competitive, independent research and meet the required criteria for successful application to national and international funding (ATIP Avenir, FRM, ANR “Jeunes Chercheurs-euses”, ERC-StG or CoG, or equivalent installation grant), and to a position in a French research institution (University of Toulouse, CNRS or INSERM).
+Outstanding early-career candidates, of any nationality, are expected to develop competitive, independent research and meet the required criteria for successful application to national and international funding (including ATIP-Avenir, FRM, ANR “Jeunes chercheurs – Jeunes chercheuses”, ERC-StG or CoG, or equivalent installation grant, and to a tenured position in a French research institution (University of Toulouse, CNRS or INSERM).
 Senior researchers holding a permanent position from these institutions are also welcome to apply.

-Applications (about 10 pages, in English) should be sent before June 11, 2019, as a single file named LASTNAME_CBI2019.pdf to email@example.com and should include (i) a cover letter, (ii) a CV, (iii) three reference letters and (iv) a summary of achievements and future research interests.
+Applications (about 10 pages, in English) should be sent before May 23, 2021 as a single file named LASTNAME_CBI 2021.pdf to firstname.lastname@example.org and should include (i) a cover letter, (ii) a CV, (iii) three reference letters (which can also be sent directly by referees) and (iv) a summary of achievements and (v) future research interests (2 pages).